PabloMSanAla/AstroPipe/README.md

 ## Cite ?

-Thank you for using AstroPipe.
+Thank you for using astropipe.

 <p align="right">(<a href="#top">back to top</a>)</p>